madnuttah/unbound-docker/doc/DETAILS.md

 # Contributing

-You have found a bug, found something to make better or have an idea for a shiny new feature?
+You have found a bug, got something to make better, have an idea for a shiny new feature or just a question?
 That's amazing!
-Feel free to submit a pull request, we ❤️ contributions by the open source community.
+Feel free to submit an issue or a pull request, we ❤️ contributions by the open source community.